pepkit/pep-cwl/README.md

 ### Switch back-end computing infrastructure with divvy

-Use [divvy](http://divvy.databio.org) to customize available computing one, then use it on all your workflows.
+Use [divvy](http://divvy.databio.org) to customize available computing once, then use it on all your workflows.

 ```
 looper run --compute slurm